devansh-07/GUI_Calculator/README.md

 Dependencies: Tkinter only

-Tested on ubuntu 20.04 but will work fine on Windows too.
+Tested on ubuntu 20.04 but should work fine on Windows too.